Skip to Content

 • OPENID_PROVIDER_SUPPORTED_CALLBACK_CSV_n: string; specifies a comma-separated list of allowed redirect URIs (callback URLs) for the corresponding client

-The discovery endpoint is located {context}/.well-known/openid-configuration; {context} can vary based on where the rule is applied to: it can be blank or for example /application if /application is the configured base uri path.
+The discovery endpoint is located in {context}/.well-known/openid-configuration; {context} can vary depending on where the rule is applied: it can be empty or, for example, /application if /application is the configured base path.

 Last updated on